kzky/python-online-machine-learning-library/README.md

 ## Description

-This is a online machine learning library for some famous classifiers including
+This is a python online machine learning library (POMLL) for some famous classifiers.
+The following classifiers are implemented.

 * Passive Agrressive Algorithm
     * L1-hinge loss